| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 was able to stick the bottom and passed three cars but they threw the yellow and I had to

+go back.
+On the restart, everyone stayed on the bottom.
 I ran a few laps on the bottom and tried to pass, low, coming

 out but the motor just didn't have enough to pull them on the short straights.